cogov/cointoss/README.md

 # cointoss and CoGov

 This repository was forked from the Holochain team because some of the initial protocol specifications were written in the Alpha Go version of Holochain.
-Relevant code here: [dna/cogov]
+Relevant code here in the "governance" branch: [dna/cogov](https://github.com/cogov/cointoss/tree/governance/dna/cogov)

 # cointoss